-I joined Hull in February 2021, as Professor of Criminology, specialising in intelligence and national security.
+I joined Hull in February 2021, as Professor within Criminology, specialising in intelligence and national security.
 I am also the Head of the School of Criminology, Sociology and Policing.
-As a Head, I serve on the Faculty's Leadership Team, and I am currently a Member of University Senate.
+As a Head, I serve on the Faculty's Leadership Team, and I am currently a Member of University Senate and University Council.
 I was recently Senate's representative on the VC recruitment panel, selecting the successor to Susan Lea.
 As a Head and a senior academic, I have a particular passion around the understanding and support of neurodiversity in our community of learning.

 As an impact-laden researcher, I have published widely on questions around the government's use of intelligence, and on intelligence tradecraft.
 I am a previous winner of the UK Political Studies Association's Wilfrid Harrison Prize for the Best Article in Political Studies and was shortlisted for their Best Article of the Decade Award too.